-Transitioning from childhood to adulthood for autistic individuals and their families can feel complicated and even daunting.
-Independence looks differently for every autistic adult, and accessing the supports needed to achieve this independence can change drastically as autistic individuals transition from childhood support systems and institutions to those offered to adults.
+Transitioning from childhood to adulthood for autistic individuals and their families can feel complicated and daunting.
+Independence looks different for every autistic adult, and accessing the supports needed to achieve this independence can change drastically as autistic individuals transition from childhood support systems and institutions to those offered to adults.

 To access a pdf version of this document, click below: